inverno-io/inverno-mods/inverno-boot/README.md

 The module provides two `Reactor` implementations: one generic implementation which creates a regular Netty event loop group and a [Vert.x][vertx] core implementation which uses the event loops of a `Vertx` instance.
 The Vert.x implementation is particularly suited when an Inverno application must integrate Vert.x services such as the PostgreSQL client.

-The module exposes one or the other as bean depending on the *boot* module configuration, parameter `reactor_prefer_vertx` must be set to true, and whether or not the Vert.x core module is present on the module path.
+The module exposes a `Reactor` bean whose implementation depends on the *boot* module configuration, more precisely the `reactor_prefer_vertx` parameter, and the presence of the Vert.x core module on the module path.

 ## Net service